 You’re laying on the floor.
 You smell of burnt ash, grease, and sweat.
 The noise of the nearby stream reaches you, faint through the foliage and bounces on the entrance of the cove.
 You can see morning light beams dancing outside, filtered by the foliage.
 Next to you lies your family, which doesn’t mean the same as it means today.
 You rise up.
 You’re not fit, but you’re certainly streamlined.
 Your body has no excess, all the energy you managed to get in the past has been used to keep going.
-Your muscles sore from yesterday’s foraging.
-Your body looks way older than you’d think, based on the years you’ve been alive.
+Your muscles still sore from yesterday’s foraging.
+Your body looks way older than it would in the 21st century, based on the years you’ve been alive.
 Compared to your future descendants, your lifetime is compressed.

 You know what’s the next thing you’re going to do.
-You don’t have to think, and your body is telling you anyways.
+You don’t have to think, your body is shouting anyways.
 You have to get food.

 Most of your waking hours are dedicated to get food.
 You could argue the same is conceptually true today.
-However, this is not merely conceptual, it’s actually looking for, finding, killing or stealing food.
-You do little else before getting too tired and asleep.
-Probably mating from time to time, otherwise we wouldn’t be here in the future, writing and reading about it.
+However, this is not merely conceptual, it’s actually seeking, finding, killing or stealing food.
+You do little else before getting too tired.
+Probably mating from time to time, otherwise we wouldn’t be here in the future, writing and reading this.
 Very little time is left of your waking hours to anything else that isn’t securing enough fuel so you can do the same the next day.
 And the next.
 You’re truly living day-to-day.

 Time to achieve anything new, to try an idea out, to fail, was the scarcest thing around.
 You’d have to be really good spotting edible fruits and berries, or really good at catching and killing animals with little or no tools available to have extra time.